FarronF/limerick-council-meetings/meetings/2023/11/23-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Meeting of the Municipal District of Cappamore-Kilmallock - 19th October 2023.md

 maintained by the local Community Employment Scheme.

+o It was requested that the pedestrian crossings are also repainted.
+---
-o It was requested that the pedestrian crossings are also repainted.--- o A request was made that correspondence be sent to Nora Higgins, Herbertstown, on
+o A request was made that correspondence be sent to Nora Higgins, Herbertstown, on

 her 100th birthday.